tuxchow/contk/docs/source/resources.rst

         The dataset has both the multi-turn property of conversations in the Dialog State Tracking Challenge datasets, and the unstructured nature of interactions from microblog services such as Twitter.

-        TODO:
+        We build the dataset using the ubuntu-ranking-dataset-creator[1], without tokenization, lemmatization and stemming.
-            Is the dataset same with the origin one?
-How do you select, split the dataset?
+		The dataset contains contains capital character.
+The positive example probability is set to 1.0 for training set.
-            Is this dataset tokenized?
-Containing capital character?
-And more differences from the original dataset.
+		Other settings are default.

     Statistic
         =============================  ============  ============  =======